kthuang20/Katie_Portfolio/content/about/index.md

 ![](https://raw.githubusercontent.com/kthuang20/Katie_Portfolio/main/public/images/katie_huang.jpg "Image of Katie Huang")

 I obtained my Bachelor's of Science in Biomedical Engineering at UMass Lowell and am currently working towards my Master's of Science in Biomedical Engineering and Biotechnology there.
 I am a self-motivated learner and with a growth mindset who is passionate and adept at computational problem solving and leveraging statistical methods in Python to build data-driven models aimed at helping develop more effective treatments for patients.
+I also love learning new things and mentoring others.

+***Hobbies:*** Coding, badminton, table tennis, cooking, listening to music, spending time with friends, journaling